rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 ---
 title: Installing NVIDIA GPU Drivers
 author: Joseph Brinkman
-contributors: Steven Spencer
+contributors: Steven Spencer, Ganna Zhyrnova
 ---

 ## Introduction

 Nvidia is one of the most popular GPU manufacturers.
 You can install Nvidia GPU drivers in more than one way.
 This guide uses Nvidia's official repository to install their drivers.
-For that reason, [Nvidia's installation guide](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf) is heavily referenced here.
+Therefore, [Nvidia's installation guide](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf) is heavily referenced here.

 !!!
 Note

-    The pre-installation actions link is broken in Nvidia's official guide.
-You will need to install necessary utilities and dependencies to install the Nvidia driver from their official repository.
+    The link for pre-installation actions in Nvidia's official guide is broken.
+To install the Nvidia driver, you must install the necessary utilities and dependencies from their official repository.

 Some other alternative ways to install Nvidia drivers include: